ShenQingchao/OPERA/readme.md

 For each model format (i.e., PyTorch, Keras, and ONNX), we set up a directory in the root directory.
 Each project directory includes the following items:

-* **migrate**: It includes the source code for collected test inputs from DL libraries and converts them into DL models for testing DL compilers.
+* **migrate**: It includes the source code for collected tests from DL libraries and converts them into DL models for testing DL compilers.
-* **data**: the collected test inputs from DL libraries and equipped test inputs from DL compilers for test prioritization
+* **data**: the collected tests from DL libraries and equipped tests from DL compilers for test prioritization
-* **TCP**: the test prioritization strategy of OPERA for ranking all migrated test inputs
+* **TCP**: the test prioritization strategy of OPERA for ranking all migrated tests
-* **fuzz**: script for running the collected test inputs to detect bugs in DL compilers
+* **fuzz**: script for running the collected tests to detect bugs in DL compilers

 ####  1. Build Environment